benbass/NameAgePredictor/README.md

 # Name Age Predictor

-App based on the agify API that estimates the age based on a first name
+App based on the agify API that estimates the age based on a first name.
+It was programmed as part of a code challenge.

 ## Specs